VanMyers/data-science/challenges/c01-titanic-assignment.md

 - This plot says all first and seconds class passengers survived which I suspect is wrong.
 - About 87% of female crew members survived.
-- Male crew members were less likely to survive than male 3rd class passengers while the opposite was true for female 3rd class passengers and crew members.
+- From the first plot, it appears male crew members were less likely to survive than male 3rd class passengers while the opposite was true for female 3rd class passengers and crew members.
+Actually, crew are more likely to survive than 3rd class passengers for both sexes.
 - Is there anything *fishy* going on in your plot?
   - Simple subsitution is not sufficient.
 Prop is calculated within Class, Sex, and Age but the plot is adding proportions within Sex.